DO YOU NEED POSSUMS REMOVED?

 Thumping across the roof, living in the chimney or raiding our compost bins – possums are at home with people and in the urban environment.
-With spring upon us, keep an eye out for joeys emerging from their mother’s pouch and clinging to her back like furry backpacks.

-The most familiar and abundant of the many Australian possum species are the Brushtail possum (Trichosurus vulpecula) and the Common Ringtail possum (Pseudocheirus peregrinus)
+The most familiar and abundant of the many Australian possum species are the Brushtail possum (Trichosurus vulpecula) and the Common Ringtail possum (Pseudocheirus peregrinus).

 The bushy-tailed Brushtails are agile climbers and are more often heard than seen, especially during the mating season.
 About the size of a small cat, they have silvery fur, large ears as well as the dark bushy tail.